 The Kidston Solar Project involves the development of a 270MW solar farm on the site of the historical Kidston Gold Mine, located approximately 270km north-west of Townsville in Northern Queensland, Australia.

-Phase one is estimated to generate 145GWh of renewable energy annually year, which will be sufficient to power 26,484 Australian homes and will offset approximately 120,000t of CO2 emissions a year.
+Phase one is estimated to generate 145GWh of renewable energy annually year, which will be sufficient to power 26,484 Australian homes and offset approximately 120,000t of CO2 emissions a year.

 The abandoned Kidston gold mine site has been preferred for the project as it is one of the highest solar radiation zones in Australia.
 The site also offers accessibility to Townsville and Cairns and is located in close proximity to an existing substation and transmission line.

 The solar farm’s development will minimise the existing leaching effects of the tailings storage facility.